Breathe Better with Whole-Home Air Filtration in Memphis

 HEPA filters are rated to remove 99.97 to 99.99% of particles measuring 0.3 microns and bigger.
 This includes pollen, dirt and dust.
 A HEPA air cleaner with activated carbon filters can capture chemicals, odors and smoke.

-Because of their high-efficiency filtration capabilities, HEPA filters are thick and can limit airflow.
+Because of their high-efficiency filtration capabilities, HEPA filters are thick and can reduce airflow.
 It’s important to ask Service Experts Heating & Air Conditioning to make sure your heating and cooling system can handle one.

-Because its operational surface is usually around 10 inches, media filters are able to capture about 95 percent of particulates.
+Because its functional surface is usually around 10 inches, media filters are able to capture about 95 percent of particulates.

-These filters stay fresher longer too, typically between three to six months.
+These filters last longer too, usually between three to six months.

-There are several different types of electronic filtering systems you can add in your home.
+There are a couple of electronic filtering systems you can install in your home.